TimTr/TimTr/README.md

 Just set this up, so appologies for the empty readme.

-- 📞 How to reach me: root@timtr.com
+- 📞 How to reach me: root at timtr.com